Last-Minute Trips Boost Europe's Travel Giant Tui, Forward Bookings Dip

 By Joanna Plucinska and Cian Muenster

-Feb 10 (Reuters) - TUI, Europe's largest travel operator by market share, on Tuesday reported an operating profit above expectations for its first quarter, noting a trend towards last-minute bookings and higher prices.
+Feb 10 (Reuters) - TUI, Europe's largest travel operator by market share, on Tuesday reported a quarterly operating profit above expectations, noting a trend towards last-minute bookings and higher prices although analysts warned of softer demand.

-The company has struggled with weakness in its core German market but bolstered its results by focusing on making its offer more international and emphasising its more profitable businesses, including hotels.
+The company has struggled with weakness in its core German market while bolstering results by focusing on making its offer more international and emphasising its more profitable businesses, including hotels.
+Still, its share price remains well below levels seen three years ago, with Chief Executive Sebastian Ebel repeatedly saying that he hopes for an improvement.

-The first three months of the year are usually the weakest for airlines due to a slowdown in travel bookings at the start of the year.
+The first three months of the year are usually the weakest for airlines and Ebel also pointed to bad weather in Germany and Britain and a resulting drop in visits to TUI's retail locations.

 TUI reconfirmed its December guidance that revenue will likely increase by 2%-4% and underlying operating profit will rise by 7%-10%, meaning it will not sustain growth from 2025 as markets had assumed.